 - 1. Materials shall be compatible with materials or related Work with which they come into contact, and with materials covered by this Section. - 2.
-Distribute reviewed submittals to all others whose Work is related. - 3.
-Coordinate layout of joint system and approve methods for providing joints with Engineer, and concrete contractors and sealant manufacturers. - B. Make submittals in accordance with requirements of Division 01 Sections.

-C. Submittals and Resubmittals: Engineer will review each of Contractor's shop drawings and/or submittal data the initial time and, should resubmittal be required, one additional time to verify that reasons for resubmittal have been addressed by Contractor and corrections made.
+Distribute reviewed submittals to all others whose Work is related. - B. Make submittals in accordance with requirements of Division 01 Sections. - C. Submittals and Resubmittals: Engineer will review each of Contractor's shop drawings and/or submittal data the initial time and, should resubmittal be required, one additional time to verify that reasons for resubmittal have been addressed by Contractor and corrections made.
 Resubmittal changes/revisions/corrections shall be circled.
 Engineer will review only circled items and will not be responsible for non-circled changes/revisions/corrections and additions.
 Should additional resubmittals be required, Contractor shall reimburse Owner for all costs incurred, including the cost of Engineer's services made necessary to review such additional resubmittals.
 Owner shall in turn reimburse Engineer.

-D. Requests for Information
+D. Requests For Information

-- 1. Engineer reserves the right to reject, unprocessed, any Request for Information (RFI) that the Engineer, at its sole discretion, deems frivolous. - 2.
-Engineer reserves the right to reject, unprocessed, any RFI that the Engineer, at its sole discretion, deems already answered in the Contract Documents. - 3.
+1. Engineer reserves the right to reject, unprocessed, any Request for Information (RFI) that the Engineer, at its sole discretion, deems frivolous.

+- 2. Engineer reserves the right to reject, unprocessed, any RFI that the Engineer, at its sole discretion, deems already answered in the Contract Documents. - 3.
 RFI process shall not be used for requesting substitutions.
 Procedures for substitutions are clearly specified elsewhere in the contract documents.

-- A. Product Data: For each system indicated at least 14 days prior to application. - 1.
+- A. Product Data: For each system indicated at least 30 days prior to application. - 1.
 Product description, technical data, appropriate applications and limitations. - 2.
 Primer type and application rate